stacks-network/stacks-core/sip/sip-001-burn-election.md

 does not distribute them until a large number of epochs (a _lockup period_) has passed.
 The tokens cannot be spent until the period passes.

-The idealized payout distribution in a tunable proofs blockchain is a distribution where each leader receives tokens proportional to the amount of computation (in terms of cryptocurrency destroyed and proof-of-work calculations) contributed for the block.
-In addition to implementing a lockup period, the Stacks protocol "smooths out" the token rewards over a _reward window_ to help realize a close approximation of this payout distribution.

 ### Sharing the rewards among winners

 Block rewards (coinbases and transaction fees) are not granted immediately, but are delayed for a lock-up period.
-After the lock-up period passes, they are distributed to all winning proof-submitters (leaders and users) over a _reward window_.
-The block rewards are allotted to each participant incrementally as the window passes, based on the ratio between its proof score over the window versus the sum of all proof scores over the window.
-That is, if a leader made a proof for a winning block in epoch _N_, they would receive a payout over epochs _N_ to _N+k_, where _k_ is the length of the reward window.
-This has the (desired) effect of "smoothing out" the rewards so as to minimize the difference between the idealized earnings and actual earnings across all winning participants.

-The exact reward break-down is as follows:
+Once the lock-up period passes, the exact reward distribution is as follows:

-* Coinbases: the coinbases in the reward window are summed and distributed to each participant (leaders and supporting users) proportional to how much estimated computation they did over the _k_ blocks.
-That is, for coinbases _C[N]...C[N+k]_, a peer that had a tunable proof score _b_ out of a total sum of _B_ scores receives _b/B * sum(C[N]...C[N+k])_ rewards.

-* Batched transactions:  the transaction fees for batched transactions are distributed to leaders such that leaders are rewarded for processing and validating transactions correctly, but in a way that leads to a fair "auction" of transaction processing capacity across users.
-Specifically, a fraction _F_ of the transaction fees will be averaged over _B_ blocks, so a miner will receive _b/B * F * sum(T[N]...T[N+k])_ STX in expectation, where:

-   * _T[i]_ is the transaction fee for block _i_,
-   * _b_ is the total tunable proof score over _k_ blocks from this miner,
-   * _B_ is the total tunable proof score over _k_ blocks over all miners.

-   In addition, the miner will receive _(1 - F) * T[i]_ transaction fees if it mines block _i_, and 0 if it does not.
-In other words, the first _F_% of transaction fees are "smoothed" across all miners, and the remaining _(1 - F)%_ are awarded exclusively to the miner.
+* Coinbases: The coinbase (newly-minted tokens) for a block is rewarded to the leader who mined the block, as well as to all individuals who submitted proofs-of-burn in support of it.
+Each participant (leaders and supporting users) recieves a portion of the coinbase proportional to the fraction of total tokens destroyed.

+* Batched transactions:  The transaction fees for batched transactions are distributed exclusively to the leader who produced the block, provided that the block has enough transactions.

+   To discourage mining empty blocks, an anchored block must be _F_% "full" for the leader to receive its transaction fees.
+A block's "fullness" is measured by how much transaction-computing capacity the block has consumed (see SIP 006).
-   An anchored block must be _F_% "full" to receive its transaction fees.
-Failure to do so will result in its block not being relayed by the peer network if there are pending transactions.
-If there are no pending transactions -- i.e. the miner could not fill the block, then the miner will receive _P * M_ STX, where:
+   Failure to mine a block that is at least _F_% full will be penalized: if the miner does not fill the block to at least _F_% capacitiy, then the miner will receive _P * M_ STX instead of the transaction fees, where:

    * _0 < M_ is the minimum allowable transaction fee rate,
    * _0 < P < F_ is the fraction of the block that the miner was able to fill.

+   Note that _P * M_ is strictly less than the lowest possible sum of the transaction fees of any _F_%-full block.

-   This is all in the service of implementing the fee auction strategy described in [1], and its adaptation to the Stacks blockchain will be described in a subsequent SIP.
+   This is in the service of implementing the fee auction strategy described in [1].
+   However, unlike in [1], no transaction fee smoothing will take place -- the leader receives all of the anchored block's transaction fees.

 * Streamed transactions:  the transaction fees for streamed transactions are distributed according to a 60/40 split -- the leader that validated the